westerndigitalcorporation/zonedstorage.io/docs/linux/config.md

 zoned block device support is automatically enabled if the `CONFIG_BLK_DEV_ZONED` configuration option is set.

 It is mandatory to enable this scheduler for zoned block devices.
-For *mq-deadline*, this scheduler is controlled by the `CONFIG_MQ_IOSCHED_DEADLINE` option.
-For *deadline*, this scheduler is controlled by the `CONFIG_IOSCHED_DEADLINE` option.
+The configuration option `CONFIG_MQ_IOSCHED_DEADLINE` enables the *mq-deadline* scheduler.
+The configuration option `CONFIG_IOSCHED_DEADLINE` enables the *deadline* scheduler.
 Both options can be selected from the *IO Schedulers* top menu.

 <center>
 ![config-sched](../assets/img/linux-config-sched.png "I/O scheduler configuration with `make menuconfig`")